Amara Shune Lei: Miss Sunkist 2019

 Amara competed in the Miss Sunkist Myanmar 2019 pageant which was held on October 9 and 10 in Junction City, Yangon.
 At the end of the event, she was crowned as Miss Sunkist 2019.

 Miss Earth Myanmar 2020

 Amara Shune Lei, representing Yangon East, was crowned Miss Earth Myanmar 2020 which was held on 2020 August 31.
 She succeeds Miss Earth Myanmar 2019, May Thadar Ko for the title.

 Miss Earth 2020

 Amara competed in the Miss Earth 2020 pageant which was held virtually.
 The pageant preliminary was streamed online on virtual channel KTX on 24 November 2020.
 She was placed in the top 8.
-This is the highest replacement at international pageant.